plotly/academy/_react/2-first-app.md

 ```

 Combine this method with the URL structure we need, the `xhr` explanation and the state of the component and we've got all the ingredients we need to get the data from the server!

+> Please note that you might need to restart the development server (`CTRL-C` to stop it, `npm start` to start it again) for it to know that a new module was installed!

 First, let's encode the location from the state: